 North East: 5.1%

-Yield isn't everything, but in a market in which average capital growth is not expected to exceed 3 or 4% in the near future, yield is likely to be the focus of most BTL investors' strategies.
+High rental yields aren't everything, but in a market in which average capital growth is not expected to exceed 3 or 4% in the near future, yield is likely to be the focus of most BTL investors' strategies.
 The North and the Midlands tend to offer the most affordable properties, and when combined with strong rental demand, these often translate into higher rental yields.
 University towns and cities are currently delivering most of the country's best yields, but it's important to do more detailed research.
 Look at specific postcodes and properties, because results can vary considerably, even between neighbourhoods.

 In forthcoming posts, we'll be looking at individual investment destinations where prospective investors can be confident of achieving not only high yields, but significant capital appreciation, too.